Bird print fabric was a fresh whimsical trend; print fabrics are always a chance to add color and chic to your new spring fashions.

-The prints are colorful with other light-hearted details such as feathers and flowers.
+Birds are often part of light-hearted details such as feathers and flowers in tropical prints.

 New spring fashions feature these and other fanciful prints in lightweight fabrics, as well as summer sun dresses, and casual pant sets perfect for cruise or patio.